zammad/zammad-documentation/appendix/migrate-to-postgresql.rst

 The following guide will provide you with a rough direction through that migration process.

+.. note:: **🤓 Zammad version requirement ahead**

+   Below commands will only work with Zammad 5.3.0 or higher.
+   Please make sure to update the latest (MySQL supported) version first.

 .. warning:: **Proof of concept ahead**

    As the technical details may differ from system to system, this guide